steff-petro/steff-petro/README.md

 -->

 ### ✨ About Me:
-Hi, my name is Stefan and I'm a passionate DevOps Engineer from Sweden.
+Hi, my name is Stefan and I'm a DevOps Engineer from Sweden.
 I am currently working for Cognizant as an Associate DevOps Engineer.
 My current project is for Volvo Cars where we are improving the developer experience for all of their developers.<br><br>🔭 I’m currently working on [Backstage](https://github.com/backstage/backstage)<br>👯 I’m looking to collaborate on DevOps-related projects<br>🌱 I’m currently learning Azure and AWS <br> 💬 Ask me about Backstage and tennis<br>⚡ Fun fact: I played professional tennis and college tennis <br>

 ### 📄 My Certifications:
 - Azure Fundamentals (AZ-900)